 Gender mainstreaming in research

-Gender equality refers to the equal rights, liabilities, opportunities and responsibilities of men and women across all sectors of society (including labour market and education) according to the Estonian Gender Equality Act.1 There is no single concept of gender equality internationally: various countries as well as the central policy documents of the European Union give different explanations to this term and though most of the definitions try to stay gender-neutral, the overall tendency is focusing on women’s rights (equality in decision making and rights, gender balance on labour market, work-life balance).
+Gender equality refers to the equal rights, liabilities, opportunities and responsibilities of men and women across all sectors of society (including labour market and education) according to the Estonian Gender Equality Act.1

-Gender mainstreaming in research is important since diverse research groups are more successful and better able to consider the needs of both genders resulting in creating better solutions for society (for example in product and service innovations, policy creation, etc.).
+Gender mainstreaming in research is important because taking gender-specific needs into account results in creating better solutions (for example in product and service innovations, policy creation, etc).
 Moreover, women’s research potential is an essential resource that has been largely underused.
-In the EU-28 the share of women among PhD graduates was 47,9% in 2016.
-Nevertheless, those highly skilled female professionals could not find positions in academic world equally with men.
-In higher education sector the share of women among Grade A positions (professors) was only 24% in the EU-28 (same for Estonia) in 2016.5 The share of women among heads of institutions in 2017 was 22% (30% in Estonia)6.
-For better exploitation of women’s potential in research, Horizon 2020 set three objectives to underpin gender equality: fostering gender balance in research teams, reaching the target of 40% of under-represented sex in panels and groups and of 50% in advisory groups and integrating the gender dimension in research and innovation.7
+In the European Union, the share of women among PhD graduates was 48% in 2018.
+Nevertheless, highly skilled female professionals have not found positions in the academic world equally with men.
+In the higher education sector, the share of women among Grade A positions (professors) was only 26,2% in the European Union in 2018 (in Estonia in 2019- 26,3%).5 The share of women among heads of institutions in 2019 was 23,7% (20% in Estonia) and the share of women among heads of universities only 18% (0% in Estonia).6

 1. Raising gender awareness among the employees and among the members of the panels and committees of the Council